Most Active Stories

 The San Francisco Municipal Transportation Agency says there are more than 200 corporate shuttle stops around the city, and most of them are actually Muni zones.

 And it isn’t just Muni zones that the shuttles are crowding.
-Mission High School Principal Eric Guthertz says that the Google buses sometimes block the area where the school’s special ed buses are supposed to park.
+Mission High School Principal Eric Guthertz says that the Google bus and other private tech shuttles sometimes block the area where the school’s special ed buses are supposed to park.

 “We've had to move them out several times,” Guthertz says.
 “They're not supposed to be there and when a bus pulls up full of kids with disabilities and I have to make the bus double-park and wait for the Google bus to leave it's pretty inconsiderate.”